lkubb/salt-tool-dotsync-formula/README.md

 # `dotsync` Formula
-Syncs user configuration files from dotfiles repository.
+Syncs user configuration and data files from dotfiles repositories.
+This is for miscellaneous stuff that is not covered in one of the `tool-` formulae.

 ## Usage
 Applying `tool-dotsync` will make sure the user's dotfiles are synced to the repository.
 It will recursively apply templates from
 - `salt://dotconfig/<user>/<tool>` or
 - `salt://dotconfig/<tool>`
+to the user's config dir as well as templates from
+- `salt://dotdata/<user>/<tool>` or
+- `salt://dotdata/<tool>`
-to the user's config dir.
+to the user's data dir.
 The target folder will not be cleaned by default (ie files in the target that are absent from the user's dotconfig will stay).

 ## Configuration
 ### Pillar